Antimonumento +72: Installation and description

-On 22 August 2020, at 10:00 in the morning, various groups of activists, relatives of disappeared people, migrants, and non-governmental organizations gathered in front of the Embassy of the United States in Mexico City building to commemorate the tenth anniversary of the massacre.
+On 22 August 2020, at 10:00 in the morning, various groups of activists, relatives of disappeared people, migrants, and non-governmental organizations gathered in front of the (then) Embassy of the United States in Mexico City building to commemorate the tenth anniversary of the massacre.
 An hour later, a truck with a steel sculpture parked next to the sidewalk on the opposite side of the embassy.
 At the site, they removed a tree and replanted it 5 m away.
 Then, they cemented the sculpture.
 Following its installation, a mass was held where the families were supported to continue fighting for justice.

 The site was selected because the installers claimed that because of American economic and geographic domination over other countries, those countries' residents have been compelled to emigrate, resulting in systemic violence against migrants.
 The inspiration to place the anti-monument came a year prior when relatives of the victims traveled from their respective countries to Mexico City to protest in front of the National Palace, the official residence of the president of Mexico.

 The steel sculpture consists of a white number 72 made of metal along with a red plus symbol, placed on a white pedestal with images of doves and the phrases "Migration is a human right" and "No one is illegal in the world" in Spanish.
 It is 3 m high and weighs nearly 500 kg.